Sweetpotato3/DualGPUOptimizer/README.md

 This robust error handling ensures the application remains functional across different environments and hardware configurations, even when facing unpredictable issues.

-## Event-Driven Architecture (Revised)

-The application utilizes a hybrid communication approach:

-- **Core Telemetry (GPU Metrics):** Uses direct Qt Signals (`util_updated`, `vram_updated`, etc.) emitted by `services/telemetry.py:TelemetryWorker` for optimal performance and responsiveness.
-UI elements connect directly to these signals.
-- **Other Communication:** Continues to use the existing Event Bus (`services/event_bus.py`) for less frequent or broader messages like configuration changes, preset loading requests, or complex state updates.

-This architecture balances performance for high-frequency data (telemetry) with the flexibility of an event bus for other system communication.

 ## Complete Qt-Based Interface

 The Qt-based interface features a full-featured tabbed layout with: